7Block Labs

 8) Automation and VRF: version compliance and contract-side safety

-• Automation v2.1 is mandatory
+• Automation v2.1 is a must

-• LINK payment details
+• LINK payment info

-• VRF v2.5 only
+• Stick with VRF v2.5

 9) Cost, capacity planning, and SCALE

-• Operator cost baseline
+• Operator Cost Baseline

-• SCALE program
+• SCALE Program

 10) Practical example: a minimal hardened production topology